jimklimov/git-scripts/README.md

-then rewrites some metadata in the new clone (reference to `origin`, NetBeans project metadata, etc.) In effect this should yield similar results to local filesystem-based `git clone`, except that with ZFS cloning, anything present in the workspace dataset is cloned (such as old build products).
+then rewrites some metadata in the new clone (reference to `origin`, NetBeans project metadata, etc.) In effect this should yield similar results to local filesystem-based `git clone`, except that with ZFS cloning, anything present in the workspace dataset is cloned (such as old build products) unless you add `--wipe -f` to the command-line.

 * `git-branchkill` -- helps clean up local workspaces (that share an upstream) from proliferation of development branches, especially as those are getting